rajarshimaitra/rust-nostr/VISION.md

 The simplicity of the protocol allows devs to quickly converge on the open standard, and have all the complexity on the client side.
 The entire app experience would be handled by clients, and relays would remain dumb data servers.
 This allows devs to move and iterate fast on the client apps while being compatible with any available relays.

 This also adds to client compatibility.
 It's possible to have two different apps, but still, be able to see each other's posts.
 The platform can be decentralized at its core, and clients become compatible with each other via a simple storage protocol.
-That's the neat thing with the "dumb server, smart client" model. quick agreement on rudimentary standard, faster iteration on cool client apps.
+That's the neat thing with the "dumb server, smart client" model.
+Quick agreement on rudimentary standard, faster iteration on cool client apps.

 Complexities can be customized at the client layer while interoperability is achieved at the relay layer.